mattermost/mattermost-plugin-demo/server/README.md

 The `/ephemeral` command demonstrates ephemeral interactive usage of SendEphemeralPost, UpdateEphemeralPost, and DeleteEphemeralPost.

-The `/ephemeral_override` command demonstrates override of ephemeral posts in the webapp.
+The `/ephemeral_override` command demonstrates the override of ephemeral posts in the webapp.

 The `/crash` command demonstrates crashing the plugin (and the server recovering/restarting the plugin).